bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/bugs.md

   Set breakpoints to check Send function: message thread not initialized so function returning without creating a message.
   Fixed incorrect segue identifier and changed destination controller to account for the navigation controller first.

+  5. New message not saving in message thread. added navigationController.dismiss to Send button.
+  Trying to create UITest